-The Hawza Studies programme consists of three levels and operates on a flexible modular structure: students complete modules in each level at a pace that suits them and accumulate credits along the way.
+The Hawza Studies Programme consists of three levels and operates on a flexible modular structure: students complete modules in each level at a pace that suits them and accumulate credits along the way.

 Each module is worth 10 or 20 credits, depending on the number of hours required to complete them.
 120 credits are required to pass each level of the programme.